yo1995/cht_Duke_courses/README.md

 Really helpful and thought-provoking by Prof. Galen Reeves.
 A simple project of algorithm composing with Python.
 The project will be put in another repository.

+## ECE590 ALG
+some homework solutions with nicely implemented algorithms for those who cannot understand describing algorithms in 'simple English'

+## ECE590 NLP
+Project posters and reports.

+## ECE564 iOS
+Just a link to the real repo...

 ...to be continued.

 ## References